concrete-cesar-neves/blackdog/README.md

 # Learn The Basics About Docker

-This documents provides a Docker start-guide for beginners using Mac OS High Sierra.
+This documents provides a Docker start-guide for beginners using ** Mac OS High Sierra **.

 ![DockerLogo](/images/dockerLogo.png)